amd/HPCTrainingExamples/OmniperfExamples/2-LDSOccupancyLimit/README.md

 ╘═════════════╧═════════════════════╧═══════╧═══════╧═══════╧════════╛
 ```

 From the ouput above, we see that Insufficient CU LDS is now zero as expected, and that Wavefront Occupancy has gone up to around `6%` from `2.44%` that it was before for MI210.
-Next, let's compare these results with the code in the `solution` directory: this implementation reduces the amount of LDS requested to address the occupancy limit.
+Next, let's compare these results with the code in the `solution` directory: this implementation reduces the amount of LDS requested to address the occupancy limit, but still uses some LDS to speed up memory accesses.
 First, run:

 ```
 cd ../solution